 Your tongue is richly supplied with blood vessels.
-The constant flow of saliva in your mouth helps keep your tongue clean and discourage harmful oral bacteria from forming in your mouth.
+The constant flow of saliva in your mouth helps keep your tongue clean and discourages harmful oral bacteria from forming in your mouth.
 Your tongue is meant to be a healthy pinkish color.
 It should move freely in your mouth and be moist.
 But, if the color or texture of your tongue changes, it may be a sign of illness.
-In the western industrialized countries tongue diagnoses is based on scientific evidence and is an effective way of reading symptoms.
+In Western industrialized countries, tongue diagnoses are based on scientific evidence and are an effective way of reading symptoms.
 When your doctor asks you to stick out your tongue he or she may be looking for:

 - Kidney problems

 - Cyanosis (lack of oxygen reaching the lungs)

 The color, texture, and coating on your tongue are all health indicators.